 Doing these exercises will also increase circulation and blood flow to your butt and thighs.
 Increasing circulation is also important for reducing cellulite.
-Low circulation means less oxygen and nutrients to your butt which contribute to less production of collagen.
+Low circulation means less oxygen and nutrients to your butt which contributes to less production of collagen.

 Increasing your blood flow to your butt with these exercises will also deliver natural fat-burning hormones (29).
 Poor blood flow is one of the reasons stubborn fat doesn’t go away.
 Your body needs to deliver hormones and other fat-burning nutrients to these stubborn areas to signal it to start burning fat.
-For an anti-cellulite thigh workout to lose those butt dimples check this out.
+For an anti-cellulite thigh workout to lose those butt skin dimples check this out.

 How long does it take to get rid of cellulite on your bum?

 This is going to depend on how bad your cellulite is to start with.
 The worse it is then the longer it’s going to take.
 Also, your age is going to play a factor as well since your collagen levels go down with age.
 And having a history of strength training will lessen the time it takes.
-I’ve seen women lose their butt cellulite after a handful of months while others it’s taken years.
+I’ve seen women lose their butt cellulite after a handful of months while in others it’s taken years.
 A lot depends on how dedicated you are and how much work you’re willing to put into it.

 The Last Word

 When most women try to get rid of their cellulite they just try more weight loss.
 But this isn’t the answer and could even make your cellulite worse by making you skinny fat.

 Instead, you’re going to have to strengthen your skin again with collagen, reduce the fat on your body, and build muscle mass.
 This is the most surefire way to get the results you’re looking for.